The Explainer is where we explain an aspect of Chinese life. Simple. So now you know.

 Christmas might not be a public holiday in China – the country has virtually no cultural ties to the festival, which has its roots in Western Christianity.
 (Ironic, given that most of the world’s Christmas decorations are produced here).

-But recently the holiday has become more popular on the mainland, especially among young Chinese people.
+But in recent years, the holiday has become more popular on the mainland, especially among young Chinese people.
 That has given rise to the adoption of seasonal traditions, some of which are classically Western and others which are distinctly Chinese.

 Enter the tradition of giving apples.
-Ever wonder why you may have been receiving them from Chinese friends and co-workers this Christmas?
-Over the past decade, gifting apples on Christmas Eve has become so popular in China that the price of the fruit has actually risen dramatically every December 24, according to Gbtimes.
+Ever wonder why you may have been receiving them from Chinese friends and coworkers this Christmas?
+Over the past decade, gifting apples on Christmas Eve has become so popular in China that the price of the fruit has actually risen every December 24.
 The new (and slightly puzzling) tradition dates back to at least the past decade, reports the Los Angeles Times.

 But why apples?
 According to The World of Chinese, the tradition is rooted in homophones.
 In Mandarin, ‘Christmas Eve’ translates to Ping’anye (平安夜, the evening of peace), which also happens to sound a bit like the Chinese word for ‘apple’ or pingguo (苹果).
 Chinese people have taken the cleverness one step further and given a special name to these Christmas apples: ping’anguo (平安果), or ‘peace apples.’

 Usually wrapped in boxes or colorful paper and decorated with cartoons, ribbons, or even Christmas messages printed on their skin, peace apples tend to be more expensive because they’re more like a present than produce on this day of the year.

 Peace apples are supposed to show how much you care for the person you’re gifting them to, according to The World of Chinese: